Adenike Atanda, PharmD, BCACP, CDE

 I received my PharmD degree from the University of Maryland School of Pharmacy.
 I completed my PGY1 residency training in pharmacy practice at Valley Health System/Shenandoah University Bernard J. Dunn School of Pharmacy.
 After my pharmacy practice residency, I completed a PGY2 residency program focused on ambulatory care at the University of Illinois at Chicago.
 I joined the UNT System College of Pharmacy faculty in August 2016.

 Teaching Areas & Interests:

-My teaching experience includes didactic instruction of pharmacy students, small group and team-based learning (TBL) facilitation, and experiential instruction of pharmacy students and residents in ambulatory care.
-I am responsible for course coordination of the IPT recitation courses for the third year pharmacy students and the Advanced Diabetes Care and Post-Graduate Preparatory elective courses.
-I also teach within the following IPT courses: Musculoskeletal and Connective Tissue Disorder, Evidence-Based Practice, Pharmacokinetics, Clinical Case Discussions, Special Populations and Hematology/Oncology.
+My teaching experience includes didactic and experiential instruction of pharmacy students, small group and team-based learning (TBL) facilitation.
+I am responsible for course coordination of the Musculoskeletal and Connective Tissue Disorder IPT course, the Advanced Diabetes Care course and the Post-Graduate Preparatory elective course.

 Professional Activities & Awards:

 I practice as a clinical pharmacist at the UNTHSC Center for Geriatrics where I provide pharmacotherapy management services under a board approved collaborative drug therapy management protocol (CDTM).
 I also serve on various committees within the UNT System College of Pharmacy and I am the faculty advisor for the UNTSCP Chapter of the Student College of Clinical Pharmacy (SCCP).